Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/Set-AzureRmSqlDatabaseBackupLongTermRetentionPolicy.md

 ```

 ### -ResourceGroupName
-Specifies the name of the resource group that contains the database.
+The name of the resource group.

 ```yaml
 Type: String